ryancbutler/terraform-provider-aap/README.md

 # Terraform Provider for Ansible Automation Platform (AAP)

+**Forked From https://github.com/ansible/terraform-provider-aap.
+To be used for 2.5 while RH updates provider officially.**

 The AAP Provider allows Terraform to manage AAP resources.
 It provides a means of executing automation jobs on infrastructure provisioned by Terraform, leveraging the AAP API to manage inventories and launch jobs.

 The provider can be found on [the Terraform registry](https://registry.terraform.io/providers/ansible/aap/latest).